kyco/steuer-go/README.md

 ![Go Version](https://img.shields.io/badge/go-%3E%3D1.18-blue)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/kyco/steuer-go)

-A beautiful terminal-based German tax calculator using the official BMF (Bundesministerium der Finanzen) API.
+A beautiful terminal-based German tax calculator using the official BMF (Bundesministerium der Finanzen) API, with support for offline calculation.

 ## Overview

 SteuerGo is a terminal application written in Go that helps users calculate their German income tax obligations.
-It uses the official BMF (Federal Ministry of Finance) API to ensure accurate tax calculations based on current German tax laws.
+It primarily uses the official BMF (Federal Ministry of Finance) API to ensure accurate tax calculations based on current German tax laws, but also provides a local calculation option that implements the official tax formulas for offline use.

 With its clean, minimalist terminal interface (powered by Bubble Tea), SteuerGo makes it easy to: